DIY internet infrastructure

 A lot of ideas here.
 See the overview in Kris De Decker, How to Build a Low Tech Internet (although they do not mean low tech so much as cheap/easy tech).

-Connects with sneakernets via drive by networking and data mules.
+Connects with sneakernets via drive-by networking and data mules.

 1 Smartphone mesh networks

-Others off-the-shelf mesh systems must exist, but the only ones I am aware of are special-purpose networks built for one-off projects.
+Other off-the-shelf mesh systems must exist, but the only ones I am aware of are special-purpose networks built for one-off projects.

 2 Ham radio